 3.3.1.
-At the beginning of each academic year, parents are invited to a curriculum evening, which will usually include items on E-safety and at parents' evenings, and the computing teacher will be available to talk to parents about the E-safety teaching which takes place in class.
-Parents have the opportunity to seek advice from the school's technical services team, who can advise on home strategies for E-safety at the start of each academic year
+At the beginning of each academic year, parents are invited to participate in an online safety evening.
+At parents' evenings, the Head of computing will be available to talk to parents about the e-safety teaching which takes place in class.
+Parents also have the opportunity to seek advice from the school's technical services team, who can advise on home strategies for e-safety at the start of each academic year

 3.3.2.
-The school's website has a link to http://parentinfo.org, which is a free service for schools and parents that provides expert information to help children stay safe online.
-Through this service, parents are able to look up information and obtain the best security practice information on websites and apps that are popular with children.
+The school will provide parents with information/links to allow them to access expert information to help children stay safe online.
+This will support parents to look up information and obtain the best security practice information on websites and apps that are popular with children.